 These strategic efforts are anticipated to help DaVita deliver more efficient patient care.
 Currently, the company is pursuing expansion in major European and Asian countries via acquisitions and partnerships.

 In the United States, DaVita has witnessed strong demand of dialysis services in recent times.
-Prudent acquisitions of dialysis centers and businesses, which own and operate dialysis centers as well as other ancillary services, is the company’s key business strategy.
-These initiatives have aided the company’s top line to improve significantly over a considerable period of time.
+Prudent acquisition of dialysis centers and businesses, which own and operate dialysis centers and other ancillary services, is the company’s key business strategy.
+These initiatives have aided the top line to improve significantly over a considerable period of time.

 Which Way Are Estimates Headed?

-Some better-ranked stocks from the broader medical space are Cardiovascular Systems, Inc. CSII, Quidel Corporation QDEL and Heamonetics Corporation HAE, each sporting a Zacks Rank #1 (Strong Buy).
-You can see the complete list of today’s Zacks #1 Rank stocks here.
+Some better-ranked stocks from the broader medical space are Nissan Chemical Corporation NNCHY, Fresenius Medical Care AG & Co.
+KGaA FMS and McKesson Corporation MCK, each currently carrying a Zacks Rank #2 (Buy).
+You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-Quidel Corporation has a long-term earnings growth rate of 25%.
+Nissan Chemical has a long-term earnings growth rate of 10%.

-Heamonetics has a long-term earnings growth rate 13.5%.
+McKesson has a long-term earnings growth rate of 6.9%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report